top of page

 WIN House was the successful proponent to develop 4910 Matheson Way NW into housing.
 We acquired the site through the City of Edmonton’s Surplus School site process – you can read more about that process here.

-WIN House is proposing a 64-unit affordable housing project for women and children fleeing violence.
-This building will be a second-stage housing, meaning it is not primarily intended for women and children who have just escaped a violent situation, but rather those who have already connected to services and are ready to rebuild their lives.
+The WIN Together project will be second- and third-stage housing, meaning it won't primarily be intended for individuals and children who have just escaped a violent situation, but rather those who have already connected to support services and are ready to rebuild their lives.

-Tenants will be accepted on a referral basis, meaning they will be screened by our WIN House team before being offered a space.
-Residents will pay rent as a proportion of their income.
-The maximum tenancy duration will be two years, with an expected average tenancy of 18 months, based on our experience with other housing of this type.
+Tenants will be accepted on a referral basis and will be screened by our WIN House team before being offered a space in our Miller Project.
+Residents will pay rent as a proportion of their income and the average tenancy duration will be 18-24 months, based on our experience with housing of this type.

-The five-storey apartment building will feature 64 residential units, including a mix of one-bedroom, two-bedroom, and three-bedroom units The ground floor will house WIN House’s offices and essential communal areas for supportive services, including a multi-purpose/community room, children’s playroom, Indigenous healing room, and other shared spaces.
+The five-storey apartment building will feature 64 residential units, including a mix of one-bedroom, two-bedroom, and three-bedroom units.
+The ground floor will house WIN House’s offices and essential communal areas for supportive services, including a multi-purpose/community room, communal kitchen, ceremony room, meditation and prayer room, and other shared spaces.

-WIN House will offer on-site services to tenants, including counselling, assistance in arranging future housing, legal advocacy, health services, skill building and training activities, and more.
-We know from our decades of experience doing this work how essential these types of support are to the recovery process, and how vital the sense of living in a safe and supportive environment is to individuals working to rebuild their lives.
+WIN House will offer on-site services to tenants, including counselling, assistance in arranging future long-term housing, legal advocacy, health services, professional skill-building, training activities, and more.
+We know from our decades of experience how essential these types of support are to the recovery process, and how vital the sense of living in a safe, supportive, and welcoming community is to individuals working to rebuild their lives.

 To stay up to date on this project, you can: